meleroafar/Sentinel2Downloader/README.md

 Obtain the access token:
 Once you have an account, you will need to obtain an access token.
 Here are the steps to do it:
+## Usage
+Once you have an account, you will need to obtain an access token.
+Here are the steps to do it:

-First, replace YOUR_USERNAME and YOUR_PASSWORD with your Copernicus Data Space Ecosystem login credentials in the creds.py file.
+Replace YOUR_USERNAME and YOUR_PASSWORD with your Copernicus Data Space Ecosystem login credentials in the creds.py file.
 This is equivalent to entering your username and password into the Copernicus Browser application.
 Ensure you keep them secure and do not share them with others.

 Use the download_Isat function with the following parameters:
 Parameters: